altbdoor/bootstrap-button-color/README.md

 The Buttons component from [Bootstrap](https://github.com/twbs/bootstrap) with a [customizable color generator](http://altbdoor.github.io/bootstrap-button-color/).

-Currently adhering to Bootstrap version 3.x.
+Currently adhering to Bootstrap version 4.x.

+Options for V4
+===

+Version
+---
+The version of Bootstrap to fetch the SCSS files and generate.

+Color
+---
+Defines the main color of the button.

+Class name
+---
+Assigns a custom class name, so you can smack it directly into the CSS.

-Options
+Options for V3
 ===

 Version